ingramleedy/ColoradoMountainPassesFFContentPack/README.md

 Many official waypoints (e.g., for 10-20 key passes) are now integrated directly into ForeFlight via FAA updates.
 This custom pack supplements those with additional passes, detailed notes, and a dedicated overlay layer for quick reference.

+### Enhanced Usage with ForeFlight Hazard Advisor

+For optimal safety in mountain flying, use this content pack in conjunction with ForeFlight's **Hazard Advisor** feature.
+Hazard Advisor overlays color-coded terrain and obstacle alerts (red for within 100' of your altitude, yellow for within 1,000') on the map, helping you visualize clearance margins when planning routes over these passes.
+It also integrates with Profile View for a vertical cross-section of hazards along your flight path.

+- **Activation:** Enable Hazard Advisor in Map Settings > Layers > Hazard Advisor.
+Set your Hazard Altitude to match your planned crossing altitude (e.g., 1,000–2,000' above pass elevation).
+- **In-Flight Mode:** When airborne and GPS speed exceeds the activation threshold (default 60 kts), it auto-adjusts to your current altitude for real-time alerts.
+- **Subscription Note:** Hazard Advisor requires a ForeFlight **Essential** subscription or higher.
+For advanced options like custom hazard altitudes, consider Pro Plus or Performance plans.

+This combination allows you to cross-reference pass waypoints with dynamic hazard shading, ensuring you maintain safe margins in variable winds and terrain.

 ## Inspiration and Credits

 This content pack is inspired by and draws heavily from authoritative Colorado mountain flying resources: